note/mini-refined/README.md

 def intFun10(a: Int Refined GreaterThan[10]): Unit = ???
 ```

-We can it with a value of type `Int Refined GreaterThan[20]` as `mini-refined` recognizes that being greater than 20 implies being greater than 10.
+We can call it with a value of type `Int Refined GreaterThan[20]`, as `mini-refined` recognizes that being greater than 20 implies being greater than 10.